sebiwtt/sebiwtt/README.md

 ### Hi there 👋
+---

+My name is Sebi.
+I am a Computer Science Student 🎓 and a Full-Stack Software Engineer 👨🏼‍💻 working for Deutsche Telekom in Darmstadt, Germany.

+I am especially interested in web development 🌐 and machine learning 🤖, and I am currently working on MLOps-related topics to combine these two topics.

+To learn more about me and my work,  visit my [github.io page](https://sebiwtt.github.io).

 <!--
 **sebiwtt/sebiwtt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.